EdgeFirstAI/documentation/docs/models/modelpack/tutorials/measurement_tape.md

 ## Model Training

-Unlike many Machine Learning frameworks, training a model in EdgeFirst Studio is straightforward.
+We will now walk you through training a detection and segmentation model, but first there's a few house keeping steps to prepare the dataset.
 The first step is to ensure your dataset contains training and validation groups.
 If the GUI shows 0 Groups, you'll need to create them before starting training.
 Click the **`(+)`** button in the groups section to randomly shuffle the data and create the groups.
+This will also need to be done after adding additional images and videos to the dataset.

 ![Create Groups](assets/measurement_tap/create_dataset_groups.png)